lixing123/weex-bluetooth/README.md

 # weex-bluetooth
-An extremely easy-use bluetooth library for weex developers, to develop bluetooth-based applications with weex.
+An extremely easy-use bluetooth library for weex developers. with only a few lines of code, you will be able to connect to a bluetooth device and read from/write to it!

 Both iOS and Android are supported.(Android version will be coming soon)

-with only a few lines of code, you will be able to connect to a bluetooth device and read from/write to it!

-For Chinese version of README click HERE(will be done).
+For Chinese version of README click HERE.

 ## Quick Example
 ``` javascript